dolfinitylearning/cybercourse/profiles/cyco/README.txt

 This is the CyberCourse distribution.
+Source of learning goodness.

 See cybercour.se.